 Don't put too much weight in the pack, though, as this can hurt your dog's joints.
 Before heading to the store to look at dog backpacks, it's important to measure the circumference of your dog's chest.
 Most packs will have a specific chest size on the label, in order to provide a general fit for dogs of different breeds and sizes.

-to Measure Dog Backpack:
+The Best Way to Measure Dog Backpack:

 LENGTH: Measure your dog from the back of it's neck towards the base of it's tail.